 Mrs Rhona Sykens joined St Christopher’s in September 2013 as one of the Year 4 teachers.
 She previously worked at another prep school, for nine years, as the Year 3 Teacher and Head of Girls’ Games.
 She grew up in Edinburgh and after a gap year in America, she studied at Brighton University to gain her BA (Hons) in Primary Education with QTS.
 She has two young boys to keep her busy at home and she loves spending time with her family and friends.

 Mr Robert Winton joined St Christopher’s in 2003 to teach French and geography and then became Head of Geography.
-Following the introduction of Spanish in the school, he became Head of Spanish.
 He gained a B.A.
 (Hons.) at Brighton University and trained to teach at Sheffield University.
 He previously taught French and some German in comprehensive schools in East Sussex.
 Mr Winton is very keen on map-reading, planning journeys and exploring new places, which he tries to do as much as possible, both here and abroad.
 He has a daughter, two grandsons (one a pupil at St Christopher’s) and a granddaughter.
 He is also an active member of Hove Methodist Church.